AbhinavPJ/COL333-A1-CHECKER/README.md

 ## Evaluate

-Clone this repository into the root of your project, alongside `part_a.py`:
+Clone this repository into the root of your project.

 ```bash
 git clone https://github.com/AbhinavPJ/COL333-A1-CHECKER.git checker